amanzi/amanzi/spack-repo/README.md

 spack compiler find
 ```

-Note that you might find your compilers also on ${HOME}/.spack/cray/compilers.yaml (if you are on Cori for instance).
+Note that you might find your compilers also in ${HOME}/.spack/cray/compilers.yaml (if you are on Cori for instance).

 # Find external libraries